Unless you’re new here, you’ve probably seen me mention The Jump Manual a number of times.

 Who’s It For?

-There’s simply no way that you can be a fan of Basketball and not have the thought of slam dunking yourself cross your mind.
+There’s simply no way that you can be a basketball fan and not have the thought of being able to slam dunk ever cross your mind.

-Even if you don’t care about Basketball, jumping higher is extremely important in Football or Volleyball, and useful in sports like Soccer and Tennis.
+Even if you don’t care about Basketball, jumping higher is extremely important in Football, Volleyball, and useful in sports like Soccer and Tennis.

 Meet Jacob Hiller, Your New Personal Trainer

 Jacob Hiller is the creator of The Jump Manual and has experience working inside professional basketball and Olympic team coaching staff.

-He’s (literally) devoted years to creating the ultimate jump training program, combining sports science with years of coaching experience.
+He’s literally devoted years to creating the ultimate jump training program, combining sports science with years of coaching experience.

-Everything in the training system is written by him and he’s the guy who’ll be demonstrating the exercises in the instructional videos.
+Everything in the training system is carefully planned out by him and he’s also the guy who’ll be demonstrating the exercises in the instructional videos.